The House Crowd: History

 From 2019 onwards The House Crowd began to run into severe difficulties, with an ever-increasing ratio of its loan book defaulting on payments to lenders due to poor lending decisions and financial mismanagement by the company's directors.

 On 24 February 2021, an illegal loan taken by the CEO Frazer Fearnhead, and the inability of The House Crowd to strengthen its balance sheet, led to the company going into Administration.

-All of The House Crowd’s active development loans were in default.
+All of The House Crowd's active development loans were in default.
 The company owed investors £52.7m in capital and interest.

+All investors in the business via Seedrs and other investment platforms and lenders via its Peer-to-Peer lending platform lost their money.

 Business model

 Through crowdfunding, The House Crowd gave like minded investors the opportunity to pool their collective capital to fund a variety of investment loans.
 The House Crowd had several different investment types: